mtrafisz/tftp.cpp/readme.md

 # tftp.cpp - Full TFTP implementation in C++

-Full client & server implementation - made to be minimal but featureful.
+Full client & server implementation - ~~made to be minimal but featureful.~~ HOW IS THE CLIENT ALONE SO BIG ALREADY

 ## Building